Achievable logoAchievable logo

 Entamoeba histolytica

-Pathogenesis: Infection by Entamoeba histolytica occurs by ingestion of mature cysts in fecally contaminated food, water or hands.
-Excystation occurs in the small intestine and trophozoites are released, which migrate to the large intestine.
-The trophozoites multiply by binary fission and produce cysts.
-Both stages are passed in the feces.
-Because of the protection conferred by their walls, the cysts can survive days to weeks in the external environment and are responsible for transmission.
-Trophozoites cannot transmit the infection.
+Pathogenesis: Infection with Entamoeba histolytica occurs when you ingest mature cysts in fecally contaminated food, water, or on hands.
+Excystation occurs in the small intestine, releasing trophozoites that migrate to the large intestine.
+In the colon, trophozoites multiply by binary fission and form cysts.
+Both stages are passed in feces.

 Amebiasis